credibledoc/credible-doc/substitution-doc/src/main/resources/template/markdown/README.md

 ## Usage
 Please open a command line and try it yourself.

-Checkout this project from Github
+Clone this project from Github

     git clone https://github.com/credibledoc/placeholder-substitution.git